 Atomic emission and absorption spectroscopy; methods of excitation and detection; quantitative applications.
 Molecular electronic spectroscopy, UV, visible and Raman; instrumental characteristics; applications to quantitative determinations, speciation, measurements of equilibrium, etc. Sources and control of errors and interferences.
 Determination and description of colour.

 Material to be covered is drawn from the following topics: diffusion; isolation of organic material from the matrix; chromatographic techniques - principles of chromatographic separation, gas (GLC, GSC), liquid (LLC, LSC, GPC, IEC), supercritical fluid (SFC) chromatographies; GC-MS, CG-FTIR; electrophoresis, flow field fractionation.
-Prerequisites: undergraduate level course in instrumental analysis.
+An undergraduate level course in instrumental analysis should be taken prior to this course.

 A study of electroanalytical techniques and their role in modern analytical chemistry.
 The underlying principles are developed.
 Techniques include chronamperometry, chronocoulometry, polarography, voltammetry, chronopotentiometry, coulometric titrations, flow techniques, electrochemical sensors and chemically modified electrodes.